jtr13/EDAV/docs/02-basics.md

 Relax.
 There are a bunch of people using the same tools you are.

 * Your fellow classmates are a good place to start!
 Post questions to [Piazza](https://piazza.com/){target="_blank"} to see how they could help.

+* There is a lot of great documentation on R and its functions/packages/etc. Get comfy with [R Documentation](https://www.rdocumentation.org/){target="_blank"} and it will help you immensely.

 * *More Advanced*: There is a vibrant [RStudio Community page](https://community.rstudio.com/){target="_blank"}.
 Also, R likes twitter.
 Check out [#rstats](https://twitter.com/search?q=%23rstats){target="_blank"} or maybe [let Hadley Wickham know about a wonky error message](https://twitter.com/hadleywickham/status/952259891342794752){target="_blank"}.